andrew-murray/rsraw/README.md

 # rsraw

-A comprehensive Rust wrapper for the LibRaw library, providing safe and idiomatic access to raw image processing capabilities.
+A comprehensive Rust wrapper for the LibRaw library, providing safe and idiomatic access to raw image processing capabilities, works on Linux/Windows/MacOS/iOS/Android.

 This workspace contains two main crates that work together to provide raw image file support for Rust applications.

 ## Overview